 Finity Group advisors can be paid on a flat-rate basis for providing comprehensive or limited scope financial planning advice, similar to how attorneys and accountants are paid for providing legal and tax services.
 While this can be done on an hourly or per meeting arrangement, we have found a monthly planning fee for full access to your advisor with no additional cost for meetings, phone calls, or email correspondence leads to a greater probability of a successful financial plan.
 This can be thought of as a monthly subscription to your advisor or as keeping them on retainer to be accessed as needed.

-This cost is waived for students, residents, and fellows throughout your training so you can get to know your advisor and see whether our planning style aligns with what you are looking for in a financial partner.
+Cost for financial planning services is waived for individual medical professionals who are currently in school, residency, or fellowship.
+There may be an exception to this if household income is above $100,000.
 In certain situations, we may continue to waive the fee for a period of time after the completion of your training or we may feel a monthly subscription for under $75 is appropriate.

 We are not a transaction-based firm and our goal is to work with our clients for many years.
 We view complementary meetings as a show of our good faith toward building the trust needed for a lasting relationship.
 All clients are provided a financial planning engagement after the first meeting which formalizes the relationship and indicates whether a fee is being charged and how much it is.
 For clients we meet during their training years, the financial planning engagement will indicate the cost is being waived.
 There are no surprise bills in the mail.
 Industry regulations require that you, the client, have to give written consent to a fee before we can charge one.
 Upon finishing your training years, your advisor will revisit the fee for services provided and propose a cost structure that fits the scope of services you would like to work with your advisor on moving forward.